shawly/docker-keepalived/README.md

 4. Start the container using the `docker run` command.

-## Using a custom configuration
+## Using a custom keepalived.conf

 If you want to mount a custom configuration, you need to set the environment variable `KEEPALIVED_CUSTOM_CONFIG=true`.

-This will stop the `init-kepalived-config` service from applying the values from other variables and checking them for validity.
+This will stop the `init-kepalived-config` service from applying the values from environment variables and checking them for validity.

-This is for advanced users only.
+This means you need to set IPs, scripts etc. in your custom config!

+You can find a lot of example configurations [here](https://github.com/acassen/keepalived/tree/master/doc/samples).

 ### Example with `docker run`